ComputationalGenomics/FairPRS/README.md

 If starting at the genotype access point of the pipeline, the required inputs are:
 - Plink files (BED,BIM,FAM) containing the genotype data for GWAS, FairPRS training and testing, respectively (total of 9).
+- For example, geno_train.bed/bim/fam, geno_prs_train.bed/bim/fam, geno_prs_test.bed/bim/fam

-Access point 1 (`-g 1`) will save files for the formated summary statistics, and covariates (age, sex, principal component (PC), etc.) files for each input in the data directory.
+Access point 1 (`--access geno`) will save files for the formated summary statistics, and covariates (age, sex, principal component (PC), etc.) files for each input in the data directory.

 Moreover, to compute the PRS the following files are required per PRS computation.